KuRue/GaleNet/docs/architecture.md

 ## System Requirements

 - **GPU** – GraphCast and Pangu backbones expect an NVIDIA GPU with at least 16 GB of memory.
-The repository falls back to CPU when no CUDA device is detected (`nvidia-smi` absent).
+Training automatically uses the CPU when no CUDA device is detected (e.g., when `nvidia-smi` is absent).
 - **Storage** – Downloaded datasets and training checkpoints require roughly 50 GB of disk space; ensure at least ~25 GB free before running experiments.
 The current container reports about 22 GB available.